Smegma in Dogs: Causes, Symptoms, and Treatment Options

 The following techniques are effective in reducing smegma buildup:

 Bathing: Frequent bathing using dog shampoo can help clean the penis and surrounding area.
 It is important to use dog-specific products, as human shampoos can cause skin irritation in dogs.
 Too much bathing can strip the natural oils from your dog’s skin, leading to dryness and other complications.
-Please read our step-by-step guide on how to clean dog smegma.

 Trimming: You can use a pair of scissors or clippers to trim the hair around the penis area, making it easier to keep clean.
 This will reduce the chance of bacteria buildup, which leads to unpleasant odors and infections.